 Prepping Is Not Overkill

 People are unique creatures.
-We have an ability that has played a large role in our evolutionary survival.
-People know how to plan.
+We have an ability that has played a large role in our evolutionary survival: we know how to plan.
+That is why we should use this gift at its full potential without thinking that it is too much or unnecessary at the moment.

-Until emergencies occur, most of us will not think that they will not live long without water or food.
-Perhaps you will lose precious time or, in principle, it will be too late to do something.
+Until emergencies occur, most of us do not think about how much water or food we need to survive at least two weeks.
+It is better to think about such things in advance, rather than try to figure them out when something has already happened.
+You can lose so much precious time in attempts of acquiring first-need items or, in principle, it might be even too late to do so.
 Usually, emergencies do not announce their arrival.
 You need to get ready in advance.

 Prepping Knowledge Is Neither Easy Nor Fast

 If your goal is completely self-sustaining, gaining survival skills and supplies for a long time, then this can be an ongoing process.
 You can always do more.
-Preppers can improve their skills throughout their lives.
+Preppers can improve their skills throughout their whole lives, so the more prepared you are, the better.

 To Sum Up: Is It Worth It?

 Each person must be prepared to live without outside help for at least a week (a lot of preppers would say 1 month).
-This is elementary common sense.
+While having a stock of food and water supplies might seem like common sense to many people, there are still many others who think that such things are absolutely unnecessary and even paranoid.
+However, there is nothing insane in being ready to survive.

-But not everyone wants to live in such a world.
+Not everyone wants to live in such a world, where everything is ruined and nothing will ever be the same.
 Not everyone has enough mental strength and desire to live there.
+And that is the sad truth, unfortunately.

-If your answer is yes, it is worth living even in such a world, then you should acquire special skills.
-They will help you not only survive but also have confidence.
+However, if you decide that it is absolutely worth living in such a world and fighting for your life, then you should acquire special skills and knowledge.
+They will help you not only to survive but also to have confidence and belief in your survival.

 You can either go all the way into being a prepper or stop where you want.
-It is only your choice.
-But some basic level will not hurt anyone.
+At the end of the day, it is only your choice.
+But some basic level will not hurt anyone, so do not miss an opportunity to learn something that can save your life.

 How do I start prepping?